 Bruford played for Yes until 1972 when the band was at the edge of global superstardom.
 He, the change for King Crimson, in which he played for the next two years.
 This was a very important decision because it showed how a rock drummer could easily find new angles in set-list staples.

 Bruford continues to create excellent sounds at the time as he faced off new challenges night after night, yet still conjured new pieces out of thin air.
-It was his way of creating new ideas and making unique music that made him an admirable figure among other drummer players and his fans altogether.
+It was his way of creating new ideas and making unique music that made him an admirable figure among other best drummers player and his fans altogether.

 Bruford appeared in two more stints with King Crimson; he found new ideas for creating even better music.
 Between 1981 and 1984, the re-branded himself as a polymetric funk savant.

 There is evidence for his newfound stand in his 2009 autobiography, where he wrote: “my spiritual, home, albeit with a bed of nails for a quarter-century.”
 This not only show his devotion to what he did but also that what he did had great significance in the world.
 It was an excellent definer for his personality, which, for many, appeared to be more than just a drummer.

 But then, he also reinvented himself as a chaos agent in the double drummer lineup between 1994 and 1996.
 At this time, he delivered a lot of heart-warming pieces that have been played over the years.